sagemath/trac_to_gh/Issue 3912.md

 # Issue 3912: sage -t foo.tex should also test listings blocks not only verbatim

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3912

 Original creator: malb